w3f/polkadot-wiki/docs/build-protocol-info.md

 immortal transaction.
 Always default to using a mortal extrinsic.

 ### Unique Identifiers for Extrinsics

+> Note: The assumption that a transaction's hash is a unique identifier is the number one mistake
+> that indexing services and custodians make.
+This error will cause major issues for your users.
+> Make sure that you read this section carefully.

 Many infrastructure providers on existing blockchains, e.g. Ethereum, consider a transaction's hash as a unique identifier.
 In Substrate-based chains like Polkadot, a transaction's hash only serves as